BabylonJS/Documentation/content/How_To/WebXR/WebXR_Selected_Features.md

 ### Getting started

 To get started you will first need a supported devices.
-As written before there are currently two main devices with hand support - the oculus quest 1 and 2 using their native browser (and not using oculus link).
+As written before there are currently two main devices with hand support - the Oculus Quest 1 and 2 using their native browser (and not using Oculus Link).

-To enable hand joint tracking support in your oculus quest, make sure to go to chrome://flags and enable `webxr joints-tracking`.
+To enable hand joint tracking support in your Oculus Quest, make sure to go to [chrome://flags](chrome://flags) and enable `webxr joints-tracking`.
 Once this is enabled Babylon will be able to read the hand information on each frame.

 To enable hand support in your babylon scene, enable the WebXR feature: